mihirchronicles/themihirchronicles.github.io/src/content/notes/on-reading-books.md

 ## Reading is an equalizer
 In my opinion, systematic education is not an equalizer.
 This is because it made me run away.
 However, reading is.
 Reading equalizes every mind by fixing every hole in every person's broken sky.

 Reading is a journey to find great books.
-You start with not so great books and then slowly start climbing the intellectual ladder.
+We start with not so great books and then slowly start climbing the intellectual ladder.
 I started out with mostly self-help or academically acclaimed books which over time I started noticing all the advice shared in those books are the same...told differently.
 Then, I moved on to physics, biology, business, engineering, etc.

 I didn't care for these disciplines in school, but now I do.
-In school you are supposed to finish something you are disengaged in, while reading freely, you can move on to something else if you are no longer interested.
-You think you are supposed to finish a book.
+In school we are supposed to finish something we are disengaged in, while reading freely, we can move on to something else if we are no longer interested.
+We think we are supposed to finish a book.
 Schools ingrain this type of idiology.

 Society values higher education from prestige universities, but it costs $1 in late fees at a local library than accumulating thousdands in tuition debt.
 Reading is inexpensive so go to your local library and check out some books.